Innovation Scholar Award Programs

 Each year, the Innovation Team will accept applications for one of three UA Innovation

 Scholar opportunities.
-The Innovation Scholar awards are part of a three-tiered program,
+The Innovation Scholar awards are part of a tiered program,

 designed to honor and support innovation at all levels: